survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Inline Definitions

-Even though configuration level loader definitions are preferable, it is possible to write loader definitions inline like this:
+Even though configuration level loader definitions are preferable, it's possible to write loader definitions inline like this:

 ```javascript
 // Process foo.png through url-loader and other